hashicorp/terraform-website/content/source/docs/cloud/registry/add.html.md

 You can add providers and modules from the public [Terraform Registry](/docs/registry/index.html) to your Terraform Cloud private registry.
 This lets you clearly designate which public providers and modules are recommended for the organization and makes their supporting documentation and examples centrally accessible.

--> **Note:** Public providers and modules are available in Terraform Enterprise version 202012-1 and later.
+-> **Note:** Public providers and modules are available in Terraform Enterprise v202012-1 and later.

 [permissions-citation]: #intentionally-unused---keep-for-maintainers